 But what happens when you plug in your music player and start driving?
 You can't just hide it away, because you might want to get to the controls.
 So where do you put the thing?
-Solution: get an iPod grip and attach it to the vehicle-specific mount designed for your car.
-These mounts install easily — just remove a section of your dash, screw the mount in place, and replace the dash.
-You've created a permanent home in your car for an iPod or MP3 portable without any cutting or modification.
+Solution: get a phone mount.
+They install easily — just remove a section of your dash, screw the mount in place, and replace the dash.
+Many just attach to the dash via an adhesive pad.
+You've created a permanent home in your car for an iPod or smartphone without any cutting or modification.

 Cell phone safety

 With each passing day, more and more locales are outlawing cell phone use on the road, trying to eliminate the hazard caused by distracted drivers holding a cell phone in one hand and driving with the other.
-But cell phones have become an integral part of modern life, particularly in the world of business.
+But cell phones have become an integral part of modern life.
 How do you stay in touch and drive safely?

 More options on the way

 In short, life with a factory radio can be good.
 As car audio manufacturers continue to adjust to the changing market, you'll find more and more products available that'll add functionality and performance to your factory system.
 Stuck with a factory stereo and haven't found what you want in this article?
 We have two words for you — contact us.
-We'll help you find your options.
+We'll help you find your options for improved sound.